 Do you want to work phenomenally hard?
-Are you willing for it all to fail and be ok with that?
+Are you prepared for it all to fail and be ok to pick yourself up and start again?
 Do you have a clear vision and will you be satisfied seeing that vision come together?
 Do you have the necessary discipline to drive yourself without a manager pushing you to achieve things on a daily basis?

-If the answer is yes, you’re well placed to set up on your own.
+If the answer is yes, you’re well placed to set up on your own business.

 Being OK with failure is one of the most important lessons of starting your own business.
-And it is something you get better at as you go on, learning a myriad of lessons along the way.
+And it is something you get better at as you go on.

 Think of high-profile British successes like Richard Branson and Alan Sugar – they’ve been working at their business ideas for decades.
 Young successes do happen, but they’re very rare and there will usually be one exceptional individual behind it (such as Steve Jobs or Mark Zuckerberg).
 Twitter Co-Founder Biz Stone has this to say: “Timing, perseverance and ten years of trying will eventually make you look like an overnight success."